Amitabha is a celestial buddha described in the ancient scriptures of the Mahayana school of Buddhism.

-He perfected all that he learned from his cultivation and study of the Buddhaland in the 10 directions to create the ideal land without any negative elements.
+He perfected all he learned from his cultivation and study of the Buddhaland in the ten directions to create the ideal land without any negative elements.

 The word “Namo” is a transliteration from Sanskrit, an ancient Indian language.
 It signifies ”to take refuge.”